fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 In this **megapost**, we are compiling every single airline part of Star Alliance, together with its best airplanes, cabins, and routes you can book **right now** using SAS EuroBonus points.
 Note that we exclude some of the cabins that are bookable with this program (such as Singapore Suites, Swiss First, etc.).

 In addition, we share all our tips, tricks, and comments from our experience as travelers.
 Make sure to check out the links to our detailed guides and resources under each section.
 Let's start!

+**UPDATE (MARCH 2024):** *According to recent statements, SAS is scheduled to leave Star Alliance during Q2, 2024, joining SkyTeam immediately.
+There are still very little information regarding the implementation of the transition, but we recommend redeeming EuroBonus awards on Star Alliance Partner Airlines soon.*

 ### Quick Navigation